agavrel/42_CheatSheet/README.md

 ---
 ## :grey_question: Question ?
 Broken Link ?
 Wanna contribute ?

+> **I think it's very important to have a feedback loop, where you're constantly thinking about what you've done and how you could be doing it better** ― *Elon Musk*

-*Email me or just submit a pull request*
+*Raise an issue or even better: submit a pull request*

 ---